SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 ### Application

-A spec application (an instance of the `SpApplication` class hierachy) handles your application initialization, configuration, and resources. `SpApplication` is not a presenter because it does not have a graphical representation.
-An `SpApplication` defines your application (keeping the backend, theme, icons, and other graphical resources), and keeps the opened windows that belong to the application, but it is not shown itself.
+A Spec application (an instance of the `SpApplication` class hierarchy) handles your application initialization, configuration, and resources. `SpApplication` is not a presenter because it does not have a graphical representation.
+An instance of `SpApplication` defines your application (keeping the backend, theme, icons, and other graphical resources), and keeps the opened windows that belong to the application, but it is not shown itself.

-A Spec application also provides a way to access windows or resources like icons, and provides abstractions for interactions with the user (inform, error, file, or directory selection).
+A Spec application also provides a way to access windows or resources such as icons, and provides abstractions for interactions with the user (inform, error, file, or directory selection).

- An application also provides the style used by Spec to style UI elements.
+Finally an application provides the style used by Spec to style UI elements.
 A default style is available but you can customize it as shown in Chapter *@cha_style@*.

 You should also define a method to tell what is the main window / presenter to use when running the application.
 Here we specialize the method `start` as follows: